 Rosehip Seed Oil Facial Moisturizer Recipe

-- Place the glass bowl in the fridge for 25-30 minutes, or until the mixture has thickened and cooled but isn’t so hard that you can’t easily push a finger into it.
+- Place the glass bowl in the refrigerator for 25-30 minutes, or until the mixture has thickened and cooled, but isn’t so hard that you can’t easily push a finger into it.

 - Use a mixer with the whisk attachment, or a hand whisk to mix the facial moisturizer until creamy and smooth.
 Stop when it looks like lotion.